Wire-Network/wire-cdt/docs/migrating-from-antelope.md

    `jq -S . old.abi > a && jq -S . new.abi > b && diff -u a b`.
 10. Test natively — see [native-tester-compilation.md](native-tester-compilation.md).
 11. Deploy to a test network.
-Get a policy on the **contract account** before the first call, sized from the ×10 `setcode` charge plus the rows the contract will hold.
+Get a policy on the **contract account** before the first call, sized from the ×10 `setcode` charge, the ABI at 1×, the one-time 152-byte account-metadata row, and the rows the contract will hold.
 12. Update front-end `get_table_rows` calls for the `{key, value}` response shape.
 13. Measure `cpu_usage_us` and the action's billable NET size from a real trace, and size the production policy from those numbers.